tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_item.md

 ```

  * Called from ItemCrafter.CraftItem
- * Called right after an item has started crafting
+ * Called right after an item is added to the crafting queue
- * Return an ItemCraftTask object to modify behavior
+ * Return an ItemCraftTask object to modify behavior or outcome

 ## OnItemCraftCancelled